Unstable Prices: How Artificial Intelligence Predicts Retail Sales

 - Pay attention to high-level tasks instead of gathering information

-The providers of those tools make an AI-powered model to predict both demand and sales by establishing relationships between variables and data points that are relevant.
+The providers of those tools make an AI-powered model to predict demand and sales by establishing relationships between variables and relevant data points.
 The top models can have up to 98% prediction accuracy.

 Potential Problems with Integrating AI

-Even though AI boasts many advantages, they’re still quite scarce in retail because:
+Even though AI boasts many advantages, they’re still relatively scarce in retail because:

 - There isn’t enough high-quality data spanning a minimum of three years which is what algorithms need to operate efficiently.

-- It’s difficult to integrate as the entire retail team needs to be involved.
+- Integrating isn’t easy, as the entire retail team needs to be involved.

-- There can be trust issues from managers who’ve been making pricing decisions from their own intuition for years and they don’t understand how the solution operates.
+- There can be trust issues from managers who’ve been making pricing decisions from their intuition for years and don’t understand how the solution operates.

 AI-powered tools for pricing work to solve many problems that retailers face today.
-They work faster than humans, are error-free, don’t get tired, are able to process copious amounts of data, and hold onto data in one format and in one place, streamlining pricing predictions and teaching new staff.
+They work faster than humans, are error-free, don’t get tired, can process copious amounts of data, and hold onto data in one format and one place, streamlining pricing predictions and teaching new staff.

-However, companies are still uncertain about allowing machines to increase their revenue as they are a “black box”, meaning they don’t understand how the work, they don’t have enough high-quality data, and they feel the need to have everyone play a part in pricing for the integration.
-Those fears disappear, though, when the retailer witnesses Ai-driven margin/sales growth.
+However, companies are still uncertain about allowing machines to increase their revenue as they are a “black box,” meaning they don’t understand how they work, they don’t have enough high-quality data, and they feel the need to have everyone play a part in pricing for the integration.
+Those fears disappear when the retailer witnesses Ai-driven margin/sales growth.